-So I joined this program thinking it would be some sort of training center for becoming a successful affiliate.
-I assumed I’d learn about making websites, running FB ads and basically learning to create my own online business in topics I’d be interested in.
+So I joined this program thinking it would be some sort of training center for becoming a successful affiliate marketer.
+I assumed I’d learn about making websites, running Facebook ads and basically learning to create my own online business in topics I’d be interested in.

 This is something I’ve come to expect from GOOD programs like this, that offer real training, real value and a good reason for me to pay a monthly membership.

 Unfortunately, this program did not meet this standard in my opinion.
 In fact, in most cases, it was the complete opposite.

 My personal video review of Global Affiliate Zone (inside look):

 So as you can see, I reviewed this program on this blog and on YouTube.
 You’re welcome to read/watch both, but essentially both options basically say the same things…

 Here’s my text review from inside Global Affiliate Zone:

 Instead of getting high quality training which is what I naturally assumed was going to be the case…what I basically got was this:

 It felt like an overwhelming majority of the content within the members area was nothing more than them trying to prepare me to spend more and promote them.